niksilver/clockabout/NOTES.md

   - Use the script as a screen.
   - Will it start automatically?
   - Explain saving and loading params.
+  - If no metros it will show up in the log output.

 Done

+- Create logging for norns-only output.
 - Fix bug with cheatcodes_2 (run out of metros).
 - Save and load mod params.
 - Allow script to run when mod runs.